John Henryism: Effects

-Men who scored higher on the John Henry scale were not found to have statistically significant differences in mean systolic blood pressure or mean diastolic blood pressure when compared to their lower scoring counterparts, however a significant effect did emerge in variation in percentage of hypertension.
-Those who were categorized as low or medium SES (socio economic status) and had high levels of John Henryism, had a significantly higher percentage of hypertension than their counterparts with low levels of John Henryism, however high SES men with high levels of John Henryism were found to have lower levels of hypertension than their low John Henryism, high SES counterparts.
+Men who scored higher on the John Henryism scale were not found to have statistically significant differences in mean systolic blood pressure or mean diastolic blood pressure when compared to their lower-scoring counterparts.
+However, a significant effect did emerge in the variation of the percentage of hypertension.
+Those who were categorized as low or medium socioeconomic status (SES) and had high levels of John Henryism had a significantly higher percentage of hypertension than their counterparts with low levels of John Henryism.
+However, high-SES men with high levels of John Henryism were found to have lower levels of hypertension than their low–John Henryism, high-SES counterparts.

-African-Americans with high scores are less likely to be current or former smokers than African-Americans with low JH scores.
-African-American college students with high JH scores were less likely to have carried a weapon on campus for self-defence, more likely to have been arrested for driving under the influence, and more likely to have missed a class due to alcohol use.
+African Americans with high John Henryism scores were less likely to be current or former smokers than those with low scores.
+African-American college students with high John Henryism scores were less likely to have carried a weapon on campus for self-defense, more likely to have been arrested for driving under the influence, and more likely to have missed a class due to alcohol use.